ExtremeFLOW/neko-top/documentation/pages/theory/MMA.md

 The Method of Moving Asymptotes (MMA) is a gradient-based optimization algorithm widely used in topology optimization.
-It is particularly effective for large-scale, constrained, nonlinear optimization problems.
+It is particularly effective for large-scale, constrained, non-linear optimization problems.

 The method transforms the original non-convex optimization problem into a sequence of strictly convex subproblems that are easier to solve.